side2k/munin-s3-size/README.rst

 Example config
 ==============
+Here's the sample config:

 ::
 	[s3_bucket_size]
 	user jack
 	env.s3_cache_expires 600

-...and plugin will update your bucket sizes every	10 minutes, and plugin will run under user jack.
+With this config plugin will update your bucket sizes every	10 minutes, and plugin will run under user jack.